nick-rui/estimating-prime-density/README.md

-# Probabilistic Methods to Verify the Prime Number Theorem
+# Probabilistic Methods to Estimate Prime Number Density

 We introduce two probabilistic applications that relate to prime numbers.
 * A Bayesian Primality test that can rapidly distinguish if a number is 'probably prime' or 'definitely composite'